Blog

 There are a few important considerations to keep in mind when choosing the right automation testing tool for your organization.

-Here are the top four points to keep in mind:
+Here are my top four points to keep in mind:

 1. Consider Which Tests to Automate